puli/symfony-bundle/README.md

 Installation/Documentation
 --------------------------

-Follow the guide [Using Puli with the Symfony Framework] to install the bundle in your project.
+Follow the guide [The Puli Bundle for Symfony Projects] to install the bundle in your project.
 This guide will tell you all you need to know to use the bundle.

 Contribute